 Thailand is a highly inequitable country in many ways and this inequality within society extends to money-making opportunities.

 In many ways Thailand is the opposite to the United States.
 In the United States (the land of opportunity) and to a lesser extent in other Western countries, if a person is smart enough, hard-working enough, and perseveres, he or she can become successful.
 But it just doesn't work like that in Thailand.

-In Thailand it is all about who you know and people right at the bottom of the society who don't have any contacts don't stand a chance.
+In Thailand it is all about who you know, and people right at the bottom of society who don't have any contacts and can't afford higher education don't stand a chance.
 The best chance for many of these people, especially girls, is to try to meet a foreigner and get out of the country.

 A Thai politician once made the comment that youngsters from the north-eastern (Isaan) region could only ever aspire to be room maids or petrol pump attendants.
 These words were harsh, but there is an element of truth to them.

 A Thai doctor was telling me that his salary at a public hospital is Bt27,000 per month.
 He studied for six years at university for his medical degree and had 12 years' experience after graduating.

 My wife, who has a degree and a teaching certificate, was offered an office job working long hours six days a week that paid a salary of Bt12,000.
 She now teaches and her salary is Bt15,000 a month.
 Salaries in Thailand are extremely low.